Citizen Two: Grief?

 - In No Rest for the Wicked, Beauty sees the Beast down and is convinced that it's this, and agrees to marry him.

 - In Sinfest, Slick's problem in Hell is the loss of the will to live.

 - In Homestuck, this possibly happens to Dirk in the Game Over timeline.
 After finding the session destroyed and his friends dead, and believing himself to blame, he apparently allows himself to be dissolved into the cloud of glitches that's slowly overcoming the remains of the session.
 Only a possible example because It's ambiguous whether this actually "killed" him (though, given the dead-end nature of the timeline, it's arguably more depressing to imagine that he survived), as well as whether his glitching out was partly caused by his "soul-splintering" powers and triggered by the despair he was feeling (thus fitting this trope), or just an accident that happened to conveniently mirror his state of mind for symbolic purposes.

 - Parodied in The Simpsons:

-Abe Simpson: They may say that she died from a ruptured aorta, but I know she really died of a broken heart.
+Abe Simpson: They may say that she died from a burst ventricle, but I know she really died of a broken heart.